Insights

 Did it impact the test?
 Yes.

-We used Supernova, our cloud-based data platform, in order to analyze how often our implemented meta description was rewritten by Google in the search results.
+We used our cloud-based data platform, in order to analyze how often our implemented meta description was rewritten by Google in the search results.
 Here’s an example of how that report is viewed within the product’s dashboard:

 image1-4